casid/jte/DOCUMENTATION.md

 - your users receive the same localization through jte as they do from the rest of your application

 Let's implement `gg.jte.support.LocalizationSupport`.
-There's only on method to implement:
+There's only one method to implement:

 ```java
 public static class JteLocalizer implements gg.jte.support.LocalizationSupport {